elijah-godfrey/Internship-Notifier/README.md

    `SMTP_USER`, `SMTP_PASSWORD`.
 5. Run the workflow manually once with `bootstrap=true`.

+### Run the workflow manually

+1. Open the repository on GitHub.
+2. Select **Actions**.
+3. Select **Internship notifier** in the left sidebar.
+4. Click **Run workflow**.
+5. Select the `main` branch.
+6. Choose whether to enable **bootstrap**.
+7. Click **Run workflow** and open the new run to watch its logs.

+Leave bootstrap **off** for a normal poll.
+Enable it when setting up the notifier for the first time or after widening source/category filters.
+Bootstrap marks all current matching listings as seen without ranking or emailing the existing backlog.

+The polling step times out after 15 minutes.
+Company rankings are saved after each completed batch of 20, and the workflow commits the partial cache even if a later batch fails or times out.
+Run the workflow again to continue: cached companies are skipped and only unresolved companies are sent to OpenAI.

+Listings are emailed only after a complete successful poll.
+Only active, visible listings are eligible.

+### Common log messages

 If logs say `No upstream change (listings.json blob sha unchanged).`, upstream data has not changed since your saved SHA.

+- `Prestige ranking: ... uncached ...` shows how many companies need OpenAI assessment and how many batches will run.
+- `Prestige filter: ... met minimum score ...` shows how many new listings cleared the configured threshold.
+- A failed ranking does not mark its listing as seen, so a later run can retry.

 ## Dev checks